shanib-ibrahim/Namaste-React/Episode-02(Igniting)/notes.md

 # ^ - caret and ~ - tilda

--~version “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.
+- ~version “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.

--^version “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0.
+- ^version “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0.

 # Transitive dependencies

--A transitive dependency refers to a dependency that is indirectly required by a project.
+- A transitive dependency refers to a dependency that is indirectly required by a project.
 When your project depends on a library (direct dependency), and that library, in turn, depends on other libraries, those additional libraries become transitive dependencies of your project.

 # Homework Questions